 - We boast a veteran staff with an average experience of 20 years and every member is highly qualified in their subject area and familiar with addressing diverse student needs.
 Staff is committed to developing the “complete” student.
 With an emphasis on academics, arts, and athletics, students can explore many different curricular, co-curricular, and extra-curricular opportunities.
 Leadership skills are developed in these settings.
 Paired with a student population size that allows any student to participate meaningfully in any school-related activity, there is no reason why every student can’t rise to his/her full potential.

 - The sheer number of advanced degrees held by staff has allowed us to become a leader in providing college opportunities at the high school level.
 Certifying staff members as university adjunct instructors allows Maumee High School to offer 14 college-bearing courses on our campus through the College Credit Plus program.
 Combine this with 11 other Advanced Placement courses and our motivated students can leave Maumee High School with a true “head start” on college.

 - An “ACT throughout the curriculum” thread unifies academics here.
 All students are prepared by all teachers for ACT success.
 Whether the student graduates and heads straight to college, the military, or the workforce, each is provided the skills necessary for post-secondary success.

-- Our new, state-of-the-art S.T.E.A.M. lab (science, technology, engineering, arts, mathematics) and Student Commons (coming in 2018) give Maumee High School a college campus-like feel and allows students to explore, research, and collaborate during the school day.
+- Our new, state-of-the-art S.T.E.A.M. lab (science, technology, engineering, arts, mathematics) and Student Learning Commons give Maumee High School a college campus-like feel and allows students to explore, research, and collaborate during the school day.